JacekJagosz/CUDA_course/0_FinalProject/Report.md

 ## Problems when running

-Fortunately there weren't many, if you managed to convert and compile successfully, it did work. cudaProfilerStart and cudaProfilerStop are deprecated but exposed by torch.cuda.cudart().
+Fortunately there weren't many, if you managed to convert and compile successfully, it did work.

+cudaProfilerStart and cudaProfilerStop are deprecated but exposed by torch.cuda.cudart().
 HIP has corresponding functions stubbed out, hipProfilerStart and hipProfilerStop, but they return hipErrorNotSupported, which causes the program to stop.
 I think if they are stub functions anyways they should return success. `code=801(hipErrorNotSupported) "hipProfilerStart()"`: [Here is the related post discussing it.](https://github.com/pytorch/pytorch/pull/82778)

 It is CUDA's problem too, as even their own samples are using a deprecated API, which is still implemented in CUDA but AMD didn't bother.

 When I increased saxpy's element number 100 times after a few seconds the GPU hang and I got artifacts all over the screen.
 I must have filled the GPU memory, but it is bad the GPU driver couldn't recover and the PC required a hard reset.

 Vega's capability version is too high for its own good, and AMD's own functions don't know what to return `MapSMtoCores for SM 9.0 is undefined.
 Default to use 128 Cores/SM`.
-This in turn returns the wrong value, as 128 is correct for RDNA, but for GCN it should be 64.
+This in turn returns the wrong value, as for GCN (and almost any AMD GPU) it should be 64.

 ## Performance
 ### Test systems
 I had access to 3 systems to compare.
-First was lab computer running Ubuntu 22.04, with Nvidia Quadro 4000, which features 36 SMs, 2304 CUDA cores, boost clock 1545 MHz and its theoretical FP32 performance is 7.119 TFLOPS.[^10] In performance it is comparable to RTX 2060 Super.
+First was lab computer running Ubuntu 22.04, with Nvidia Quadro 4000, which features 36 SMs, 2304 CUDA cores, boost clock 1545 MHz and its theoretical FP32 performance is 7.119 TFLOPS, and memory subsystem with 416.0 GB/s of bandwidth.[^10] In performance it is comparable to RTX 2060 Super.

 2 of my AMD systems were running Solus 4.3 with ROCm 5.1.3 packaged by me, now available from the main repository.

-First one was Radeon RX 580, a very affordable and popular GPU, with 36CUs, 2304 shading units, boost clock 1340 MHz and theoretical FP32 performance of 6.175 TFLOPS.[^11]
+First one was Radeon RX 580, a very affordable and popular GPU, with 36CUs, 2304 shading units, boost clock 1340 MHz and theoretical FP32 performance of 6.175 TFLOPS, and 256.0 GB/s memory.[^11]

 Even though the 2 cards are completely different architectures, with Radeon being much cheaper and slower in most workloads, they have exactly the same number of "cores", and the difference in TFLOPS is only because different boost clocks.
 So it is a great comparison how theoretically equivalent devices can handle different workloads completely differently.

 The 3rd system is equipped with Ryzen PRO 4650G, an APU.
 Its integrated GPU is Vega 7, with 7 CUs, 448 SUs[^12], that I manually overclocked as far as it could handle, to 2180MHz, which raises its FP32 performance to 448 * 2,180 * 2 = 1.95 TFLOPS.
-I also overclocked the RAM to 3866MHz to try to reduce the memory speed as the bottleneck as much as possible.
+I also overclocked the RAM to 3866MHz (61.8 GB/s) to try to reduce the memory speed as the bottleneck as much as possible.
 This iGPU is very interesting for 3 reasons.

 For one because it is an integrated GPU, which means it is a very unique form factor that can be really useful for some use cases.
 In a very small size and power envelope you can get very powerful CPU and in theory GPU.
-Nvidia only offers their Jetson series, but the software is much more locked down, the CPU performance much worse, and the price much higher.
+Nvidia's only only competition is their Jetson series, but the software is much more locked down, the CPU performance much worse, and the price much higher.

 Second is because it uses Vega architecture, the last before AMD split their GPUs into gaming focused RDNA and compute focused CDNA.
 While RDNA changed a lot in its architecture to optimise for gaming performance, sacrificing compute, CDNA is direct successor to already very great at compute Vega.
-So it is a good look at performance of GPUs only available for servers and supercomputers, as well as it should be the best supported GPU family by ROCm.
+So it is a good look at performance of GPUs only available for servers and supercomputers, as well as it should be the best supported consumer GPU family by ROCm.

 And lastly APUs over 10 years ago started being pushed by AMD for their combined compute capabilities with HSA (Heterogeneous System Architecture).
 And while that didn't get much traction, now the compute stack seems to be more ready then ever.

 ### Tests
 First test I performed was with `matrixMul` from CUDA samples, with default settings, which I previously checked were the already the best for the Nvidia GPU.

+As this test partly uses the shared memory, the GPU performance shouldn't be as bottlenecked by memory performance, as that data should be residing in cache.

 Quadro 4000:
 ```